teeross/algorithmic-collusion-with-duopoly-and-oligopoly/README.md

     git: https://github.com/teeross/algo-collusion-with-duopoly-and-oligopoly
 """

-To replicate the results, just run the `main` files for duopoly and oligopoly.
-To get specific plots, run the plot files.
+To replicate the results, just run the `main` file, adjusting the underlying 'init' file for duopoly or oligopoly as desired.

 Please cite if used.